What are savings goals and how do I create one?

 Set up a savings goal in the Barclays app and track your progress.

 Whether you’re putting some money aside for a holiday, home improvements or a rainy day, setting a goal could help you reach your target faster.
-If you’ve got an existing or new Everyday Saver, Blue Rewards Saver or Instant Cash ISA, you can link our ‘savings goal’ feature to your savings account.
-If you don’t have one of these accounts, don't worry, you can open one that suits you and then create your goal.
+If you’ve already got a Help to Buy: ISA, Everyday Saver, Rainy Day Saver, Blue Rewards Saver or Instant Cash ISA, you can link our ‘Savings goal’ feature to your savings account.
+If you don’t have one of these accounts yet, you can open one and then create your goal.
+For Help to Buy: ISAs, you’ll need to already have an account, as they’re closed for new savers.
 We’ve also got some savings tips to help you stay on track.

 Set up a savings goal in the Barclays app